imvmanish19/RealTimeChatApp/README.md

     - Single Client to Server socket communication
     - Sending message to multiple sockets
     - Sending message to multiple sockets except the user who sent
+- `rooms.js` files shows the demo of one-one and one-many chattings

 And Boom You Can Start Chatting!